Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You use Azure Artifacts to host NuGet packages that you create.
 You need to make one of the packages available to anonymous users outside your organization.
 The solution must minimize the number of publication points.
 What should you do?

-- [x] Create a new feed for the package.
+- [ ] Create a new feed for the package.
-- [ ] Publish the package to a public NuGet repository.
+- [x] Publish the package to a public NuGet repository.
 - [ ] Promote the package to a release view.
 - [ ] Change the feed URL of the package.

 ### Your company creates a web application.
-You need to recommend a solution that automatically sends to Microsoft Teams a dairy summary of the exceptions that occur m the application.
+You need to recommend a solution that automatically sends to Microsoft Teams a daily summary of the exceptions that occur m the application.
 Which two Azure services should you recommend?

 - [ ] Microsoft Visual Studio App Center.
 - [ ] Azure DevOps Project.